0xwuchuan/ethersource/README.md

 # Ethersource

+> Turns out there is a better tool (cast from foundry) already but this is just here as a reminder that at least i tried something 💀

 ## About

 Ethersource is a simple tool to download the source code of verified smart contracts on etherscan.
 The files are organised in their respective paths and allows for a better experience of browsing smart contracts from etherscan